lordthorzonus/yii2-algolia/README.md

 }
 ```

 By default the helpers will use the class name as the name of the index.
-You can also specify the indices you want to sync the clas to:
+You can also specify the indices you want to sync the class to:
 ```php
 class Contact extends ActiveRecord implements SearchableInterface {